If you’re looking to give someone you love something special and timeless, look no further than a diamond.

 Coloured diamonds can be blue, yellow, brown, black, pink, orange, green, red and purple.

-One of the things that makes diamonds so special, in addition to their extreme hardness, is it’s ‘fire’.
+One of the things that makes diamonds so special, in addition to their extreme hardness, is their ‘fire’.
 When diamonds take in the light, they reflect it back to the viewer, showering them with a rainbow of colour.

 The more colours the viewer sees, the better the diamond, and the more intense its fire.
 Nothing is more beautiful than a winking diamond flashing red, blue, orange, and violet sparks at you.

 Diamonds are also famous for their brilliance; the amount of white shiny light that the viewer sees.
-This helps in diamonds’ unique luster, and how it flashes on the hand or at the ears.
+This helps in diamonds’ unique lustre, and how it flashes on the hand or at the ears.